Senator Mark Warner: The 21st century’s wars will be fought with misinformation

 Fast Company: Some news outlets portrayed the Iowa caucus app meltdown as part of a failed attempt by the Democratic party to push their tech and data game forward.
 Was that your conclusion?

-Mark Warner: I think it was a huge screw up.
+Mark Warner: I think it was a huge screwup.
 Do we really want to trust either political party to run an election totally independently, as opposed to having election professionals [run it]?
 We have no information that outside sources were involved.

 I think it was purely a non-tested app that was put into place.
 But then you saw the level and volume of [social media] traffic afterwards and all the conspiracy theories [about the legitimacy of the results].
 One of the things I’m still trying to get from our intel community is how much of this conspiracy theory was being manipulated by foreign bots.
 I don’t have that answer yet.
 I hope to have it soon.
 But it goes to the heart of why this area is so important.
 The bad guys don’t have to come in and change totals if they simply lessen American’s belief in the integrity of our voting process.
 Or, they give people reasons not to vote, as they were so successful in doing in 2016.